SimonSchirber/UWBWebsite/docs/report.md

 # UWB Position Estimation Evaluation
 In oder to get accurate antennas readings for the UWB, each anchor antenna had to be tuned.
 Since the distance cacluclation includes both ToF and internal anchor delays, the anchor delay for each antenna had to be tested.
-To do this, the anchor antennas were pinned at known distance locations and the relative time/distance calculations were made based off assumptions of various  offsets, and then the delay was calculated by integrating the errors for each offset.
-After tuning the antennas, the UWB measurements were still noisy and inconsistantly reading within the  specified +/- 30cm accuracy of the devices.
+To do this, the anchor antennas were placed at known distance locations and the relative time/distance calculations were made based off assumptions of various  offsets.
+The delay was calculated by integrating the errors for each offset.
+After tuning the antennas, the UWB measurements were still noisy and inconsistantly/not reading within the specified +/- 30cm accuracy of the devices.
 To reduce the noise, a 10 sample 10Hz moving average filter was applied and UWB measurements were then able to fall within the specified accuracies.
 # Line of Sight Object Detection

-To detect where a user was intending to point the position estimation and the orientation estimation were used.
-If all poisitions of the smart devices are know, then by knowing position and orientation of the controller we can imagine a line coming out of the top of the controller.
-To determine which object the user is intending to select, we designed a viretual 1 m sphere circumference where if the line corssed any where in that sphere it would be considered to be detected and pointed at.
-If there was multiple intersection, than to distinguish which item the user is pointing at, the closest distance from the line to the center point of the object was calculated, and which ever object was closer would be "selected" and could be controlled by the device.
+To detect where a user was intending to point, the position estimation and the orientation estimation were used.
+If all poisitions of the smart devices are known, then by knowing position and orientation of the controller we can imagine a line coming out of the top of the controller where the user is pointing.
+To determine which object the user is intending to select, we designed a virtual 1 m sphere radius where if the pointinh line crossed any where in that sphere it would be considered to be detected and pointed at.
+If there was multiple object intersections, than to distinguish which item the user is pointing at, the closest distance from the line to the center point of the object was calculated, and which ever object was closer would be "selected" and could be controlled by the device.

 # GUI

-To allow for visual represenation of the position, orentation, and object selection a python interfaced GUI was created.
-This GUI displays how the controller is estimated to poistioned in cluding direction it is pointing in the room and the tilt of the controller, along with the estimated x and y positions in the room.
-It also displayes the dimensions of the room, renders the objects in the room (with configureable click placement), and finally the pbject it believes to be pointing at to be controlled in the bottom right corner.
+To allow for visual represenation of the position, orentation, and object selection of the device, a python GUI was created.
+This GUI displays how the controller is estimated to poistioned including the direction it is pointing (shown by the compass) and the tilt of the controller (shown by the tilt lines).
+It also renders the estimated user x and y positions in the room, the dimensions of the room, and displays the objects in the room (with configureable click placement).
+Finally, when an object is pointed at and the line of sight calculation detects selection,that object is rendered and can be controlled in the bottom right corner.

 #James insert Orientation video here!!!!!!!!!!!!!!!!

-When an object pointed at and the button on the controller is clicked an illustration highlights the line of sight of the controller along with the device that was chosen.
-For proff of concept only smart lights were actaully controllable and would toggle upon button selection if chosen
+When an object pointed at and the button on the controller is clicked, an illustration highlights the line of sight of the controller along with the device that was chosen.
+For proof of concept smart lights were added and would toggle upon button selection if chosen.

 <p align='center'>
   <figure>